triktron/UniSense/README.md

 UniSense: DualSense plugin for Unity InputSystem
 ====
+---
+> This is a forked version I'm currently trying to improve, it is currently more complete than the original but I intend to work on it a little more before sending a Pull Request (See Unreleased section of the CHANGELOG.md file for more details).
+---

 This plugin enables Unity apps to use DualSense, the controller for PS5 in Windows.